-The chief appointive officers of the city shall be a city manager, city clerk, who shall be the ex officio assessor, collector, director of public works, city attorney, auditor, treasurer, street superintendent, chief of police, fire chief and five library trustees.
-The council may, at any time when in its judgment the interest of the city so demands, by a four-fifths vote thereof, consolidate by ordinance the powers and duties of two or more city officers and place the same in charge of one such officer.
-The council shall by ordinance prescribe the powers and duties of all of said officers except where the same are prescribed in this Charter, and in such case, may by ordinance, prescribe additional powers and duties therefor consistent with the provisions hereof.
-(As amended May 13, 1957; May 10, 1965.)
+Section 17.
+THE CHIEF APPOINTIVE OFFICIALS: The chief appointive officers of the city shall be a City Manager, City Clerk, who shall be the ex-officio assessor, Collector, Director of Public Works, City Attorney, Auditor, Treasurer, Street Superintendent, Chief of Police, Fire Chief and five Library Trustees.
+The

+Council may, at any time when in its judgment the interest of the city so demands, by a four-fifths vote thereof, consolidate by ordinance the powers and duties of two or more city officers except where the same are prescribed in this charter, and in such case, may by ordinance, prescribe additional powers and duties therefor consistent with the provisions hereof.
+(Amended 1965)